farzonak0587/becoming-spiderman-CYOA/situations/far_attack.md

 You decide to put him in top of a container to get the other one.

-"Aye Marco, where´d you go"
+"Aye Marko, where´d you go"

 "Hes not here" you said right before punching him lightly.